OmaymaS/onceupondata/content/post/2025-01-05-philosophy-ai/index.md

 Two years later, I still recall this dinner and my thoughts after it.
 I could see the same patterns over and over about the AI discourse in industry and academia: **the disconnect from reality, avoiding the current issues and putting more weight on less critical hypothetical questions**.

 I came to peace with the fact that there will be very few spaces where people genuinely care about the current issues related to AI.
-And I have to accept that I will be consistently disappointed during in my quest to find these communities!
+And I have to accept that I will be consistently disappointed in my quest to find these communities!